gdmoney/product-availability-checker/README.md

 ### Things to add
 - automate to run daily - **DONE** - using Windows Task Scheduler
 - email only if status =/= Out of Stock - **DONE**
+- email only the products that are available

 ### Issues